mliew21396/remote-work-u3/week-8-and-9/6-cultural-blogs/week8-blog.md

 # U3.W8: Dealing with Conflict

 ## Learning Competencies
-- Describe how you delt with conflict
+- Describe how you dealt with conflict
 - Evaluate whether your actions produced positive or negative reactions

 ## Release 0: New file